ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/venturing-and-sea-scouts/execute/index.md

         2. Find out how do search engines work.
 Research how large databases, like Google and Bing, manage and distribute their data to internet users.
         3. Share your research and timeline with your counselor.
     F. Research the importance of cybersecurity.
-        1. Create a poster or presentation describing the types of malicious computer attacks, at least six common cyber and physical attacks, and how to prevent cyber attacks.
+        1. Create a poster or presentation describing the types of malicious computer attacks, at least six common cyber and physical attacks, and how to prevent cyber-attacks.
         2. Share your poster with your crew or ship.
         3. Explain the importance of cybersecurity with your counselor.
     G. Research the Agile Design Process.